-That changed when van Arneman pressured Madimutsa to join a dance group on campus led by Sister Patricia Brown.
+That changed when van Arneman and a few friends leaned on Madimutsa to join a dance group on campus led by Sister Patricia Brown.

-“It took me two years to get in the studio,” recalled Madimutsa, who rejected previous invitations to join the dance group due to other commitments.
+“It took me two years to get in the studio,” recalled Madimutsa, who had passed on previous invitations to join the dance group due to other commitments.
 “Fall of 2016 is when I finally broke off into this world.”

-Post-graduation, the two began careers in finance and maintained a close friendship.
+Post-graduation, the two began careers in business and consulting and maintained a close friendship.
 They were no longer dancing together, but that would soon change.

 On one of van Arneman’s drives home to St. Paul from his job in Eden Prairie, he listened to an NPR podcast featuring the rap group Clipping.
 He got hooked by one of their songs, “The Deep,” about the Middle Passage.